Comment on a recent attempt to explain the `GSI anomaly' by initial-state e.m. spin-rotation coupling

 Two-body electron-capture decay rates of $^{140}$Pr and $^{142}$Pm hydrogen-like heavy ions coasting at the GSI Experimental Storage Ring (ESR) were reported to be modulated with period $\sim$7~s \cite{GSI08}.
 This modulation is known as the `GSI~anomaly' \cite{Kienlesummary}.
 Preliminary data exist also for $^{122}$I \cite{Kienle10}.
 It was concluded in Refs.~\cite{Faber10,Pavli10} that spin precession of the decaying ions in the ESR magnetic field $B\approx$1.2~T could not give rise to such modulation since the precession frequency associated with the electron is of order $|\mu_e| B\approx$3.3$\cdot$10$^{10}$~Hz and that associated with the nucleus is of order $\mu_p B\approx$2.5$\cdot$10$^{7}$~Hz, where $\mu_{e(p)}$ is the electron (proton) magnetic moment, both these frequencies exceeding by many orders of magnitude the reported modulation frequency $P_{\rm GSI}\sim 1$~Hz.
 We note that electron-capture decay rates of implanted neutral atoms, not exposed to external magnetic fields, do not show evidence for GSI-like modulation \cite{Vetter08,Faestermann09}.

-In a recent Letter, however, Lambiase {\it et al.} \cite{LPS13} noted that a full treatment of spin-rotation coupling results in cancelations among the various components of a spin precession frequency $P_{\rm LPS}$ that splits the two approximately $F$=$\frac{1}{2}$, $m$=$\pm\frac{1}{2}$ magnetic states of the rotating ion, bringing $P_{\rm LPS}$ down to the level of $P_{\rm GSI}\sim 1$~Hz.
-Here,

-with coefficients $a$ and $b$ depending on $\gamma_{e|n}$, the relativistic Lorentz factor of the electron with respect to the nucleus, and on the nuclear gyromagnetic ratio $g_{\rm nucl}$.
-Fig.~\ref{fig:LPS} taken from Ref.~\cite{LPS13} shows the dependence of $P\equiv P_{\rm LPS}-P_{\rm GSI}$ on $\gamma_{e|n}$ for $^{140}$Pr.
-To sustain a zero value for $P$, $(\gamma_{e|n}-1)$ must be known accurately to at least {\it three} digits in order to trust the reduction of the $\mu_e$ term in Eq.~(\ref{eq:LPS}) from order $10^{10}$~Hz down to order $10^{7}$~Hz at which it might get canceled with the $\mu_p$ term and, moreover, $g_{\rm nucl}$ must be known accurately to at least {\it seven} digits so as to reduce the order of magnitude of $P_{\rm LPS}$ from $10^{7}$~Hz further down to $P_{\rm GSI}\sim 1$~Hz.
-In practice, $(\gamma_{e|n}-1)$ is estimated semiclassically in Ref.~\cite{LPS13} to a single digit only, and the nuclear g.s. gyromagnetic ratio $g_{\rm nucl}$ is either experimentally unknown or known to a single digit only: $g_{\rm nucl}(^{122}$I)=0.94$\pm$0.03 \cite{Green86}.
-Therefore, the solution proposed in Ref.~\cite{LPS13} is dubious.
+Recently, however, Lambiase {\it et al.} \cite{LPS13,LPS13a} argued that a full treatment of spin-rotation coupling results in cancelations among components of the spin precession frequency $P_{\rm LPS}$, bringing $P_{\rm LPS}$ down to the level of $P_{\rm GSI}\sim 1$~Hz.
+Their $P_{\rm LPS}$ is responsible for splitting the two approximately $F$=$\frac{1}{2}$, $m$=$\pm\frac{1}{2}$ magnetic states of the rotating ion.
+Fig.~\ref{fig:LPS} adapted from Ref.~\cite{LPS13} shows the dependence of $P\equiv P_{\rm LPS}-P_{\rm GSI}$ on the relativistic Lorentz factor $\gamma_{e|n}$ in $^{140}$Pr.
+To sustain a zero value for $P$, $(\gamma_{e|n}-1)$ must be known accurately to at least {\it three} digits in order to trust the reduction of the $\mu_e$ term in $P_{\rm LPS}$ (see caption) from order $10^{10}$~Hz down to order $10^{7}$~Hz at which it might get canceled with the $\mu_p$ term; and moreover, the nuclear gyromagnetic ratio $g_{\rm nucl}$ must be known accurately to at least {\it seven} digits so as to reduce the order of magnitude of $P_{\rm LPS}$ from $10^{7}$~Hz further down to $P_{\rm GSI}\sim 1$~Hz.
+In practice, $(\gamma_{e|n}-1)$ is estimated semiclassically in Ref.~\cite{LPS13} to a single digit only, and $g_{\rm nucl}$ is either experimentally unknown or known to a single digit only: $g_{\rm nucl}(^{122}$I)=0.94$\pm$0.03~\cite{Green86}.
+Similar arguments were given by Faestermann~\cite{Faestermann09a} in response to earlier attempts by Lambiasse {\it et al.} to publish this kind of wishful thinking.

-In conclusion, atomic and nuclear magnetic moments are much too large to resolve the `GSI~anomaly'; see Ref.~\cite{Gal10} for a possible, though unlikely solution in terms of a Dirac neutrino magnetic moment of order $10^{-11}\mu_B$. \\
+In summary, atomic and nuclear magnetic moments are much too large to resolve the `GSI~anomaly' as attempted by Lambiasse {\it et al.} \cite{LPS13,LPS13a}.
+Magnetic moments of order $10^{-11}\mu_B$, many orders of magnitude below those provided by atoms and nuclei but less than one order of magnitude below the laboratory upper limit for neutrinos, are required to explain the `GSI anomaly' by spin precession~\cite{Gal10}. \\